comit-network/RFCs/RFC-004-SWAP-Bitcoin.md

 ## Content

+In order to create SWAP messages that make use of the `bitcoin` ledger or the `bitcoin` asset, those need to be defined first.
+The next sections define how the `bitcoin` ledger and `bitcoin` asset are encoded when used within a SWAP message.

 ### Ledger definition

 This RFC's objective is to uniquely identify the Ledger on which the SWAP will operate.